ebarrieau/pid-complete/README.md

 5. Repeat steps 3-4 twice while recording the time and value of the max and min PV during each high and low peak
 6. Calculate the PID parameters

 Basic PID tuning uses two parameters and a set of tuning rules to calculate the three gains.
 The parameters are the ultimate gain and the ultimate period.
-These can be found manually by setting **ki** and **kd** to 0 and slowing increasing **kp** until the PV just starts to oscillate, that is your ultimate gain (ku).
+These can be found manually by setting **ki** and **kd** to 0 and slowly increasing **kp** until the PV just starts to oscillate, that is your ultimate gain (ku).
 You can then measure the period of the oscillations, that is your ultimate period (pu).
-This autotune node does a simpler test which forces oscillations manually and then measures the commanded amplitude of oscilations vs the actual recorded amplitude and the period of oscillations.
+This autotune node does a simpler test which forces oscillations manually and then measures the commanded amplitude of oscillations vs the actual recorded amplitude and the period of oscillations.
 This method is not perfect and it is not fast, but is a good starting point to manually tweak your settings.
 The PID gains are then calculated by using the below tuning rules and equations.

 | Rule                   | kp         | ki                | kd                 |
 | ---------------------- | ---------- |------------------ |--------------------|